Infrared and Ultraviolet Power Counting on the Mass Shell in Quantum Electrodynamics: Preliminaries

 \subsubsection{General rules in Schwinger parametric space}

 Let us first describe the known rules of constructing (\ref{eq_schwinger_parametric}) corresponding to a general QED Feynman graph $G$ with the external momenta $p_1,\ldots,p_n$ without lepton loops.
 The rules are based on the known formulas; see ~\cite{zavialov,smirnov}\footnote{More precisely, the formulas are described in Chapter II ``Parametric representations for Feynman diagrams.
-R-operation'', Section 1 ``Regularized Feynman diagrams'' of ~\cite{zavialov} and in Part I "Regularized Feynman amplitudes", Section 2 ``Parametric representations of Feynman amplitudes'' of ~\cite{smirnov}.
+R-operation'', Section 1 ``Regularized Feynman diagrams'' of ~\cite{zavialov} and in Part I "Regularized Feynman amplitudes", Section 2 ``Parametric representations of Feynman amplitudes'' of ~\cite{smirnov}; we use those formulas combined with the Feynman rules of QED.
 See also the formulas in ~\cite{kinoshita_rules,kinoshita_automated} formulated in a slightly different way.}.
 The coefficient before the expression is omitted. \begin{itemize} \item $R(z,p)$ from (\ref{eq_schwinger_product}) is represented as